k-box/k-link/docs/website.md

 Suggested usage is with the Docker image.
 The Docker image contains an NGINX proxy, which will serve all the static content on port 80.

 ```
-docker pull docker.klink.asia/alessio.vertemati/klink-explore-static
+docker pull docker.klink.asia/images/k-link:0.1.0
 ```

 ## Development

-The website is generate using a single html file, called `index.html`
+The website is generate using a single html file, called `index.html`.
+The website content is located in the `/source` directory.

 ### Preview your site